Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Data and methods

-These proximity graphs are simple, yet powerful, data representations to study the associations among different terms, which are commonly used in problems such as recommender algorithms \cite{simas2015distance}, scientific maps \cite{manz2022viv,Borner:2021}, and in many biomedical inference applications \cite{Abi-Haidar:2008,Verspoor:2005,Kolchinsky:2010,sanchez2024prevalence,correia2016monitoring}.
-Most network inference methods depend on computing shortest paths between terms, to infer indirect terms associations: If $i$ is associated with $k$, and $j$ is similarly associated with $k$, the indirect path quantifies how close $i$ is to $j$ via $k$.
-This type of inference is ubiquitous in network problems \cite{Borner:2007:Net, Wasserman:1994,Monge:2003, Barabasi:2003}, including link prediction \cite{LuLinyuan:2011} and recommendation \cite{LiXin:2013, DongYu:2012}, automated fact-checking on Wikipedia \cite{Ciampaglia:2015}, etc. But to compute shortest paths (to infer how terms may be related through indirect associations), we need to transform proximity into distance edge weights.
-The proximity score (Jaccard similarity) $p_{ij}$ is the ratio of the number of posts containing both terms $i$ and $j$ to the number of posts containing either or both terms.
-Following \cite{simas2015distance} and \cite{rocha2005mylibrary}, we use the transformation $d_{ij} = 1/p_{ij} - 1$.
+Note that to compute shortest paths (to infer how terms may be related through indirect associations), we need to transform edge weights from proximity to distance.
+The proximity score (Jaccard similarity) $p_{ij}$ is the ratio of the number of posts that contain both terms $i$ and $j$ to the number of posts that contain either or both terms.
+We transform it to distance using $d_{ij} = 1/p_{ij} - 1$, as described in previous research \cite{simas2015distance, rocha2005mylibrary}.
 Thus, maximally proximal terms ($p_{ij}=1$) are mapped to a distance of $d_{ij}=0$, while minimally proximal terms ($p_{ij}=0$) are mapped to an infinite distance.
-By working in this distance space, we can use path lengths to explore the strength of indirect associations between terms, as we describe in the next section.
-Short paths in the KG represent chains of strong associations between terms in the online community under study.
-Because the proximity-to-distance map is an isomorphism \cite{simas2015distance}, it always possible to freely transition between the distance and the proximity graphs.
+By working in this distance space, we can use path lengths to explore the strength of direct and indirect associations between terms.
+Shortest paths in the KG represent chains of strong associations between terms in the online community under study.
+For instance, in Figure \ref{fig:example_egoNet}.\textbf{c}, the term ``Migraine'' is associated with ``Depression'' ($d=30$) and with ``Topiramate'' ($d=52$), thus, the length of the indirect path from ``Depression'' via ``Migraine'' to ``Topiramate'' is $d=30+52=82$.
+Interestingly, this indirect path is shorter than the direct association between ``Depression'' and ``Topiramate'' ($d=1021$); it is the shortest path, or strongest association chain, between those terms, which makes sense since ``Topiramate'' is prescribed to prevent Migraine.
+The fact that frequently indirect paths are shorter than direct associations is key to our method, as we show in Section \ref{sec:results}.
+Because the proximity-to-distance map is an isomorphism \cite{simas2015distance}, it is always possible to freely transition between the distance and proximity graphs.